cyberstainbot/AppezaMirrorBot/README.md

 - Random Service Account at startup
 - Mirror/Leech/Watch/Clone/Count/Del by reply
 - YT-DLP quality buttons
-- Search for torrents with Torrent Search API
+- Search for torrents with Torrent Search API or with variable plugins using qBittorrent search
-- Docker image support for `linux/amd64, linux/arm64, linux/arm/v7, linux/arm/v6` (**Note**: Use `anasty17/mltb-oracle:latest` for oracle or if u faced problem with arm64 docker run)
+- Docker image support for `linux/amd64, linux/arm64, linux/arm/v7, linux/arm/v6` (**Note**: Use `priiiiyo/mega-sdk-python:latest` for oracle or if u faced problem with arm64 docker run)
 - Update bot at startup and with restart command using `UPSTREAM_REPO`
 - Clone/Zip/Unzip/Count from gdtot links (main script from [Yusuf](https://github.com/oxosec)) and delete first cloned file from main drive or TeamDrive
 - Many bugs have been fixed